-Serving as starting point, the ideas positioned in the matrix will trigger new ones.
+Serving as a starting point, the ideas positioned in the matrix will trigger new ones.
 The matrix then becomes a fun tool to explore a multitude of ideas.

-A compelling visual story that accompanies our discourse increases our chances of selling our ideas and projects (internally, to third parties, employees or potential investors).
+A compelling visual story that accompanies our discourse increases our chances of selling our ideas and projects (internally, to third parties, employees, or potential investors).
 It is true that images, by their immediate impact, reinforce our argumentation and immediately communicate the status of our organization, what needs to be done, how and what it could look like in the future.